wixplosives/stylable.io/blog/2022-08-04-welcome-to-stylable-v5.md

 Version 5 includes considerable refactoring and clean up of the Stylable core package to make it more robust, and its programmatic API more accessible.

-If you encounter any bugs or issues, please open an issue on our [Github repository](https://github.com/wix/stylable/issues).
+If you encounter any bugs or issues, please open an issue on our [GitHub repository](https://github.com/wix/stylable/issues).

 ### Additional highlights

 - We added a [new playground](https://stylable.io/playground) to help developers learn and experiment with Stylable.
-- With monorepo projects becoming more and more common, we've been making an effort to improve how Stylable and our CLI handle them.
+- With monorepo projects becoming more and more common, we've made (and continue to make) improvements to how Stylable and our CLI handle them.
-- Lastly, we've been focused on refining and expanding our documentation.
-Adding new guides, refactoring our API reference to a standard format, and improving the reading experience overall.
+- Lastly, we've been focused on refining and expanding our documentation, adding new guides, refactoring our API reference to a standard format, and improving the overall reading experience.

 ## What's next for Stylable?

 Many new features are planned for Stylable, including the expansion of the type system to cover even more of CSS, and to create new integrations for emerging tools and technologies.

-CSS as a language is rapidly progressing in recent years, with functionality increasing as the language expands.
+CSS as a language has been rapidly progressing recently, with functionality increasing as the language expands.
 We're following the language closely as its specs progress, and we'll focus our efforts so that Stylable continues to offer the best possible experience over CSS at any time.

 Although it's always been open-source, we feel like this is the time for us to introduce Stylable back to the web development community, and to hopefully show people how Stylable can make their development experience better.
 In the coming weeks, we'll be expanding our guides, examples, and documentation to make it even easier to onboard new users.

 :::tip join the community
 Want to be a part of the discussion?
-See our on-going development on [Github](https://github.com/wix/stylable), follow us on [Twitter](https://twitter.com/stylableio), and join the [Discord](https://discord.gg/C5ZhENSbV7) where we're always up for a chat about styling.
+See our ongoing development on [GitHub](https://github.com/wix/stylable), follow us on [Twitter](https://twitter.com/stylableio), and join the [Discord](https://discord.gg/C5ZhENSbV7) where we're always up for a chat about styling.
 :::

 We hope you'll join us on this journey, and we're looking forward to hearing your feedback.